Dharshan Munidasa

-Dharshan Munidasa (born 9 November 1970) is a Sri Lankan chef, restaurateur and television personality.
-He founded Nihonbashi and the Ministry of Crab, two of Sri Lanka’s most successful restaurants, both of which are the only Sri Lankan restaurants on Asia's 50 Best Restaurants List.
-He was the host of the popular TV series Culinary Journeys with Dharshan.
+Dharshan Munidasa (born 9 November 1970) is Sri Lanka's most renowned chef-restaurateur, and the mastermind behind some of the best restaurants in the country including Nihonbashi and Ministry of Crab; the only restaurants from Sri Lanka to have ever been ranked on Asia's 50 Best Restaurants List.
+He was also the host of the popular TV series Culinary Journeys with Dharshan.

 Munidasa is a self-taught culinary expert, who prides himself on the fact that he never attended culinary school.
-His efforts in promoting Japanese Cuisine in Sri Lanka earned him recognition from the Japanese Government for which he was awarded The Minister’s Award for Overseas Promotion of Japanese Food for the year 2014.
+His efforts in promoting Japanese Cuisine in Sri Lanka earned him recognition from the Japanese Government for which he was awarded The Minister's Award for Overseas Promotion of Japanese Food for the year 2014.
+In November 2023, he was awarded the Order of the Rising Sun Gold and Silver Rays by the Government of Japan in recognition for his efforts and distinguished contributions to enhancing the bilateral diplomatic relationships between Sri Lanka and Japan through ways of cultural exchange.

 Early life and education

 Dharshan Munidasa was born in Tokyo, Japan to a Japanese mother, Nobuko Munidasa and Sri Lankan father, Dr. Milton Munidasa and spent most of his childhood in Japan, where his earliest experiments in cooking were upon observing his mother and Japanese aunts in the kitchen.
 He is the eldest of three children; he has a younger brother, Kanishka and a younger sister, Dulee.

 After completing his primary and secondary education at St. Joseph's College, Colombo and Wycherley International School, Munidasa went on to graduate with a Double Degree in Computer Engineering and International Relations from The Johns Hopkins University, USA in 1994.
 It was as a university student that he unearthed his passion for cooking - out of necessity - as he found the commercial cafeteria food uninspiring.